-The number of courses per county was obtained from the USGS study (Ivahnenko, 2009).
+The number of courses per county was obtained from the USGS study (Ivahnenko, 2009), which is still the most reliable publicly-available source of information on this topic.
 Throughout the State there are only 11 of the 64 counties that do not have golf courses.
-Consequently, threshold values for the impact score calculations were adjusted to account for the zero-data set; the revised percentile bins are 38%, 59%, and 79%.
+Consequently, threshold values for the impact score calculations were adjusted to account for the zero-data set.